-Fruit is a staple food group for a healthy vegan diet.
+Fruit is a staple food group for a nutritious vegan diet.
 Sometimes the health benefits of fruit are up for discussion.
 Messages about the sugar content of fruit and the need to limit fruit in the diet are sometimes debated.
-Learn how to include a healthy amount of fruit in a vegan diet.
+Learn how to include more fruit in your vegan diet.

 This page reviews: